 • Continue to support the Flexible Working Taskforce and its remit to increase access to – and uptake of – different forms of flexible working.

-• Provide guidance and support to organisations on the forthcoming legislation change around making the right to request flexible working from day one.
+• Provide guidance and support to organisations on the forthcoming legislation change around making flexible working requests a day-one right.

 • Develop a challenge fund for businesses in frontline sectors to trial and track progress around flexible ways of working and the impact on business and employee metrics.